IliassTAHIRI/itahiri/content/post/2018-08-13-data-analysis-using-python-energy-mix-in-morocco.md

 ### Analysis

 We observe that the kingdom of Morocco produce the majority of his energy from Fossil fuels.
-The country doesn't have any oil/gas reserve, subsequently, all the fossil fuel is imported from other producing counties.
+The country doesn't have any oil/gas reserves, subsequently, all the fossil fuel is imported from other producing counties.
 Efforts are being made to make a transition to renewable energy, but as we can observe the kingdom still have a long way ahead.